proycon/foliadocserve/README.rst

  SELECT pos WHERE class = "n" FOR w RETURN target

-This illustrated that there are often multiple ways of obtaining the same result set.
+This illustrates that there are often multiple ways of obtaining the same result set.
 Due to lazy evaluation in the FQL library, there is not much difference performance-wise.

 Another kind of shortcut exists for setting text on structural elements.
 You can add a word with text like this::